scottmo223/odem-website/src/pages/donationPage/index.md

 templateKey: 'donation'
 title: Donation Page
 image: /src/images/holdingGlobeInSun.jpg
-heading: Support R Mission
+heading: Support Our Mission
-description: >-
+description: 'Click the link below to donate online'
+pricing:
+  heading: Monthly subscriptions
+---
 Give instantly online or send a check through the mail.

-Or do something else!
----
+### Contact us for other ways to give